NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 nuget spec
 ```

-In this case, the `.nuspec` will not contain any explicit references to the folder structure, but all those files will be automatically included when creating the package later on.
+In this case, the `.nuspec` doesn't contain any explicit references to the folder structure, but all those files are automatically included when creating the package later on.

 ## Choosing a unique package identifier and setting the version number